salesforcecli/plugin-data/messages/messages.md

 # TextUtilMalformedKeyValuePair

-Malformed key=value pair for value: %s
+Malformed key=value pair for value: %s.

 # PathDoesNotExist

-The specified path [%s] does not exist
+The specified path [%s] does not exist.

 # flags.target-org